cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 <HighlightBox type="info">

-If you want to see where `ConsensusState` is stored, take a look at the [Interchain Standard (ICS) 24](https://github.com/cosmos/ibc/tree/master/spec/core/ics-024-host-requirements), which describes the paths also for other keys to be stored and used by IBC.
+To see where `ConsensusState` is stored, look at the [Interchain Standard (ICS) 24](https://github.com/cosmos/ibc/tree/master/spec/core/ics-024-host-requirements), which also describes the paths for other keys to be stored and used by IBC.

 </HighlightBox>